skypjack/entt/docs/md/entity.md

 groups on the other functionalities of a registry.

-Groups offer a bunch of functionalities to get the number of entities they are going to return and a raw access to the entity list.
+Groups offer a bunch of functionalities to get the number of entities they are going to return and a raw access to the entity list as well as to the component list for owned components.
 It's also possible to ask a group if it contains a given entity.<br/>
 Refer to the inline documentation for all the details.

 There is no need to store groups aside for they are extremely cheap to